 (b) before leaving Western Australia, if he or she leaves within that 7 day period.

+[Section 29 amended by No. 54 of 2012 s.
+14.]

 29A.
 Intended absence from place of residence to be reported

 (1) In this section, a reference to the place where a reportable offender generally resides is a reference to —